Burginvest Research · Crude Oil Analysis · February 2024

 Abstract

 In February 2024, WTI crude continued its adjustment within a $70–80 range.
 On the downside, escalating Gaza airstrikes triggered intermittent dip-buying support; on the upside, rising PCE core inflation expectations pushed back rate-cut hopes and capped further gains.
 With no fresh catalysts, the market entered a broad wait-and-see mode.
 CFTC speculative positioning clearly reflects this dynamic.
 Near the $72.5 average, a pattern of buy-side increases and sell-side decreases persisted; near the $78.5 average, the opposite pattern — buy-side decreases and sell-side increases — was observed.
-This 'two-tier structure of a $72.5 buy zone and $78.5 sell zone' is the structural mechanism maintaining the current range.
+The '$72.5 buy zone and $78.5 sell zone' created by speculators appears to underlie the structural mechanism maintaining the current range.

 1. Two Forces Capping Both Sides